pingouinn/FlashEffectif/README.md

 Requirements
 ------------

-Currently only supported on Windows with Chrom or Opera browsers.
+Currently only supported on Windows with Chrome or Opera browsers.
-More OS and Browser are planned for further releases.
+More OS and Browsers are planned for further releases.

 Releases
 --------